 SCORE uses a five-star rating scale and provides a consistent way to translate outcomes into a quantified SCORE.

 The Australian Government has produced a document to assist providers to use SCORE with clients.
-This document can be accessed by clicking here.
+Click the link to access the document.

 4. The LifeCurve™ – ADL SmartCare Ltd

 If you are looking for something more visual showing progress against activities of daily living then you might like to consider using the LifeCurve™ graph described below.
 You will find more information about the LifeCurve™ in the 2020- 2022 CHSP Manual (2.2.1) and in the Australian Government Department of Health 2020 resource – Tool kit for embedding wellness and reablement into your organisation.